 The Notification Fees are primarily used for:

-More information on Responsible Wood’s activities as a not-for-profit can be found in our Annual Report, Click the image below to read the report.
+More information on Responsible Wood’s activities as a not-for-profit can be found in our Annual Review of Activities.
+Click the image below to access a copy of the review.

 How much are the fees?